opensearch-project/documentation-website/_security/access-control/anonymous-authentication.md

 Notice that the role is mapped to `opendistro_security_anonymous_backendrole`, which means that all users with the anonymous user backend role will have these privileges.

-Alternatively, you can complete these steps using the REST API or OpenSearch Security Dashboards.
+Alternatively, you can complete these steps using the REST API or OpenSearch Dashboards.